Iran says it agrees prisoner swap with US, Washington denies claim | Law-Order

 Iran and the United States have reached an agreement to exchange prisoners, Iranian Foreign Minister Hossein Amirabdollahian told state TV on Sunday, but Washington denied it as a "false" claim by Tehran.
 "Regarding the issue of prisoner swaps between Iran and the U.S. we have reached an agreement in the recent days and if everything goes well on the U.S. side, I think we will witness a prisoner exchange in a short period," Amirabdollahian said.

 "On our part everything is ready, while the U.S. is currently working on the final technical coordination."
-A White House official denied Amirabdollahian's statement about the prisoner swap with Washington, adding that the United States was committed to securing the release of Americans held in Iran.
+A White House official denied Amirabdollahian's statement about the prisoner swap, but added that the United States was committed to securing the release of Americans held in Iran.

-Indirect talks between Tehran and President Joe Biden's administration on reviving the agreement have stalled since September.
+Indirect talks between Tehran and U.S. President Joe Biden's administration on reviving the agreement have stalled since September.
 The deal imposed restrictions on Iran's nuclear activities in exchange for lifting international sanctions.
-(Additional reporting by Elwely Elwelly in Dubai and Moira Warburton in Washington; Writing by Parisa Hafezi; Editing by Hugh Lawson, William Maclean)
+(Additional reporting by Elwely Elwelly in Dubai, Moira Warburton in Washington and Andrew Mills in the Gulf Bureau; Writing by Parisa Hafezi; Editing by Hugh Lawson, William Maclean and Bill Berkrot)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)